 <title>This is our page title</title>

-This title will be displayed in the browser tab, and it is also what will be indexed as the title for the page when search engines crawl your website.
+This title will be displayed in the browser tab.
+It’s also what will be indexed as the title for the page when the search engine bots crawl your website.

 Creating Headings in HTML

 Headings play a major role in the success of a website.
 Firstly, they make it easy for readers to scan the content of your pages.
-Secondly, and perhaps more importantly, they communicate the structure of your web pages to search engines — and can as a result impact how your content is ranked in search engines.
+Secondly, and perhaps more importantly, they communicate the structure of your web pages to search engines and therefore often impact how your content is ranked in search engine results.

 That said, it is important to avoid using heading tags to make your text big or bold.
 There are other tags that can be used for that (which we’ll get to later in this section).
 Instead, heading tags should be used solely for structure.

 There are six heading tags in HTML: <h1> to <h6>, with the <h1> tag indicating the most important heading and the <h6> tag indicating the least important heading.

 To create headings, simply decide what heading you’re creating, open the heading with the regular heading tag and always remember to close the tags once you’re done.